HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/ReadMe.md

 2. My benchmarking process was specially bad.
 I think it started when no other CPU-heavy process was running in my PC.
 Then I started some Edge tabs for a bit of browsing—which occupied CPU, and that resulted in ugly-high standard deviations.

 **Actual Answer:** This is also close to what I thought.
 Modern JS engines are well optimized, and objects can 'remember' from where it got an inherited property.
 So when requested for the second time, it has become optimized.

+## F.prototype
+Had a hard time understanding this concept. <span style="color: orange">I wish to revisit this later.</span> ⚠